 Bedford Museum – a museum of local history tracing Bedford’s past through artifacts of commerce, farming, family life and community.
 Also features the oldest jail cell in Westchester County and measures approximately 105 square feet.
 The jail cell was featured in The Westchester Historian’s Spring 2006 issue and on the correctionhistory.org website.

-The 1787 Court House is listed on the National Register of Historic Places.
+The 1787 Court House is within the Bedford Village Historic District which is listed on both the National and State Registers of Historic Places.
 It is owned by the Town of Bedford while it is maintained and preserved by the Bedford Historical Society.